 Rachel is a member of the Illinois State Bar, the American Association for Justice, Phi Alpha Delta International Law Fraternity, Psi Chi International Honor Society in psychology, Pi Sigma Alpha National Political Science Honor Society and the Animal Legal Defense Fund’s Animal Law Program.

-Rachel graduated cum laude from the University of Illinois Springfield in May 2012 with a B.S. in political science and psychology.
-She then earned her J.D. from Faulkner University's Thomas Goode Jones School of Law, graduating summa cum laude in 2015.
+Rachel graduated cum laude from the University of Illinois Springfield in May 2012 with a B.A. in political science and psychology.
+She then earned her J.D. from Faulkner University’s Thomas Goode Jones School of Law, graduating summa cum laude in 2015.
 While at Jones, she was a Walter J. Knabe Scholar, a Senior Editor of Jones Law Review, a Dean’s Fellow and a teaching assistant.
 She also received 10 Best Paper awards in various courses.

 Rachel was president of the Student Animal Legal Defense fund, and coordinated multiple fundraisers and events that raised nearly $3,000 for local animal rescue organizations.
 She also was a member of the Jones Public Interest Law Foundation and Board of Advocates.
 As a member of the Board of Advocates, Rachel was a Best Brief Finalist in the Faulkner Law 1L Moot Court Tournament in 2013; had the Fourth Best Brief at the Mercer Legal Ethics and Professionalism Competition in 2013, where she finished as a National Finalist; and won Best Petitioner Brief and was a National Semifinalist at the August A. Rendigs National Products Liability Competition in 2014.